繁體中文 English Version

 Please watch with Microsoft Media Player 9.0 or above

-A partnership between the International Center for Clubhouse Development and Phoenix Clubhouse allow us to provide Clubhouse Orientations for Chinese speaking working groups.
+A partnership between the Clubhouse International and Phoenix Clubhouse allow us to provide Clubhouse Orientations for Chinese speaking working groups.
 We are the only establishment in Hong Kong and mainland China offering this type of orientation.
 The Four-day program is held at Phoenix Clubhouse so that participants can experience clubhouse operation first hand.

 1st Orientation Program